robrobbins/I/README.md

 require them by their script name minus the extension:

 	I.require('jquery')

 Note that we are not using the actual namespace provided by the file (that would have been 'jQuery' or '$') as we do with our own files.

-####Jquery Plugin Caveat

-Open the sorce file of the plugin and wrap the anonymous function that the plugin executes like so:

-	I.amDefined('jquery', function() {
-		//plugin source here...
-	});

-This way your jQuery plugins won't try to locate jQuery itself before it is done parsing.
-Considering the size difference of jQuery verses most plugins this is a very likely scenario.

-The next version of i.js (ETA this weekend) adds prefetch/caching of scripts a la' Stoyan's [preload](http://www.phpied.com/preload-then-execute/).
-Which works well for this in some cases and doesn't require wrapping the source code (though I prefer the wrapping technique for plugins).

 This is definitely the Alpha release of Depwriter as it is in a very raw state, but you can use it now if you follow a couple of simple set-up steps (see the source).